Efficient Gradient Estimation for Parameterized Quantum Systems with Lie Algebraic Symmetries: Binary Encoding of Pauli Operators

-We start with a series of notations and definitions and present a binary encoding technique to study the products of various Pauli string terms.
+Representation of Pauli words with binary strings has been studied in quantum error correction \cite{Calderbank1996,Gottesman1997} to construct the Stabilizer codes.
+It is well-known that the Pauli group $\mathcal{P}_n$ is \textit{isomorphic} to the \textit{semi direct product} of $\ZZ_4$ and $\ZZ_2^{2n}$.
 This binary representation allows us to write the partial derivatives of $\Loss(\parameter)$ as linear combination of terms related to the Hadamard tests applied to the ansatz output.
+In this work, we present an explicit form of such a mapping.
+Below, we start with a series of notations and definitions and present a binary encoding technique to study the products of various Pauli string terms.